-The 2007 Legislature directed the Office of Superintendent of Public Instruction to convene a task force to examine how gangs are affecting school safety.
-The task force was directed to recommend methods to prevent and eliminate gangs in schools, gather intelligence on gangs, and share information about gangs.
+The 2007 Legislature directed the Superintendent of Public Instruction to convene a task force under Substitute Senate Bill 5097 to examine how gangs affect school safety.
+The task force was directed to recommend methods to prevent and eliminate gangs in schools, gather intelligence on gangs and share information about gangs.